 The main objective of this handbook is to offer clarity and further explanation of the metrics that NRAs will use to self-assess the functioning of their national markets.
-The definitions of the metrics are therefore, first of all, practical in nature and offer a certain degree of flexibility.
+The definitions of the metrics are therefore practical in nature and offer a certain degree of flexibility.
 Each definition contains a methodology to guide NRAs through the process and, where possible, a step-by-step approach is included.
-By following this approach NRAs should be able to define the metric, and adapt it to make it more relevant in his national context
+By following this approach, NRAs should be able to define the metric, and adapt it to make it more relevant in its national context

 It should be noted that CEER did not pursue an academic approach when defining the metrics.
-The definitions are harmonised and workable definitions, and sometimes the result of a common understanding of the metrics.
+The definitions are harmonised and workable definitions.
 The feasibility to use them in practice was highly sought after.
-Where relevant we used, and built upon existing definitions.
+Where relevant we used, and built upon, existing definitions.
 The definitions of the metrics concerning consumer protection and empowerment are, where applicable, directly linked to the monitoring of the implementation of consumer rights.

-Finally, when assessing the retail energy market for energy, the metrics should not be considered individually, but rather in conjunction with each other, while also taking into account the specificities of every Member State (MS) and the development of the retail market.
+Finally, when assessing the retail energy market, the metrics should not be considered individually, but rather in conjunction with each other, while also taking into account the specificities of every Member State (MS) and the development of the retail market.
 While the outcome of the metrics may pinpoint to a particular problem in the market, further research into the issue may be necessary to fully understand the situation.